Code-Institute-Submissions/milestone-project-tea-toast/README.md

 location on the site.

 5 - social media.
 The social media links target a new tab to allow the user to visit the pages of the cafe without losing their place on the website.

+TECHNOLOGIES

+booststrap

+google fonts

+font awesome

+TESTING

+For this website I conducted testing by seeking the advice of friends and family.
+I simply sent the link on to them and openend up to all kinds of feedback.
+This allowed me to improve punctuation, style and layout design.
+By involving friends and family I was able to cover a wide range of people as my target audience has a vast outreach.
+I was able to gather feedback from both male and female subjects whilst covering an age range from 13 all the way 81.
+This ensured that the website was simple and easy to use to those technology minded and those who are new to modern devices like iphones and ipads.
+Also allowed me to test the visibility and clarity in the information presented as several of the subjects had lesser vision to some of the others.

+Furthermore I consistently ensured my website was suitable on a wide range of device sizes such as desktop, ipad and mobile.
+To do this I used the inspect element on the goolge chrome delevepor tools.

+I also conducted tests mysefl to ensure all the features I implemented were effective.
+For example - I made sure that every element of the navbar would direct the user to the correct section of the website.
+- I tested the download menu feature to be sure that the correct file was linked and that it would download instead of linking to a new tab.
+- I checked to ensure that the social media icons would open a new tab also.
+Throughout my project I was constantly exploring a variety of layouts and images to use.
+By doing this I was able to see how the site would look on all device widths and ensure the information presented was visible and clear on all devices also.

+One issue I came across was my navbar when viewing on a mobile device.
+The Navbar collapses to the hamburger toggle as intended however when clicking on the the icon the menu does not drop down.
+It is a bug Im having difficutly fixing.

+DEPLOYMENT

+In order to deploy the project and share it with friends and family I had to enable github pages.
+When doing so I selected a theme which in this case was
+Jekyll-theme-dinky and that allowed me to share my website to gain as much feedback as possible and improve my project accordingly.

+_config.yml

+CREDITS

+Content:
+- The text used was a personal choice made by scrolling through google fonts and decided on a design I felt suitable.
+- I wrote the quote section mysefl

+Media:
+- All images were found on google images
+- The menu was also personally designed by mysefl

+Acknowledgements:
+- Inspiration for this project came from a personal dream of mine to one day own a small cafe on the coast somewhere.
+I chose Cornwall for this project due its countryside atmosphere and beauty.
+- The name "Tea & Toast" does however have a specific meaning.
+It is a reference to a song by The Courteeners called "Not nineteen forever" where the lyrics "said how would I like to go for tea and toast?".
+The song is largely popular in the UK and I feel the Tea & Toast name is very fitting for a cafe.